privacyidea/webauthn-demo/README.md

 ```

 A webserver will come up on port `:3000` (unless configured otherwise), and allow you to test WebAuthn functionality in
 privacyIDEA.
-Please make sure to connect using HTTPs.
+Please make sure to connect using HTTPs, as a secure origin is required for WebAuthn to work.
+Self-signed
+certificates are used for the purposes of this demo, so you will have to bypass a certificate security warning in your
+browser.